Rushilwiz/SkoolOS/docs/source/cli.rst

 1. Making a new class:
 -------

 Select 'Make a New Class'.
 You will then be prompted to enter a class name.
 The format for every  class must be <subject>_<teacher_username> (Example: Art12_eharris1).
+Enter Period (must be a positive integer).
+You will then be prompted to add students.
+If you have a list of students, enter the relative path of a text file with the student usernames.
+The file must be a .txt file and have one student username per line.
+If you add an individual student, simply enter their ion username. one username per line.

 ?
 Select class:   (Use arrow keys)
    Art12_eharris1